-The Compensation Committee chose the Performance Measures of corporate net income and banking budgeted margin because it believes those Performance Measures properly focus executive management on continuing to drive improvements in the financial results of the Company.
-The Compensation Committee chose to structure an aggregate of 30% of the Performance Measures in the net charge-off ratio and the efficiency ratio categories in order to ensure executive management is focused on appropriately managing the Company's credit quality and to ensure executive management focuses on managing expenses within the Company.
+The Compensation Committee chose the Performance Measures of corporate net income because it believes it properly focuses executive management on continuing to drive improvements in the profitability of the Company.
+The Compensation Committee chose to structure an aggregate of 40% of the Performance Measures in the net charge-off ratio and the efficiency ratio categories in order to ensure executive management is focused on appropriately managing the Company's credit quality and to ensure executive management focuses on managing expenses within the Company.

-The Compensation Committee established the 2014 potential payouts to each Named Executive Officer.
-Under the STIP, the target incentive payout for the Chief Executive Officer was established at 75% of base salary.
+The Compensation Committee established the 2015 potential payouts to each Named Executive Officer.
+Under the STIP, the target incentive payout for the Chief Executive Officer was established at 90% of base salary.
 The target incentive payout for the Chief Financial Officer and Chief Banking Officer was established at 50% of base salary, and the target incentive payout for the other Named Executive Officers was established at 45% of base salary.
-The maximum payout under the STIP is 150% of the target incentive payout.
+The maximum payout under the STIP is 150% of the target incentive payout and is earned only when actual performance significantly exceeds the target.

-The 2014 STIP performance and payout results for Messrs.
-Jones, Wolking and Knight were as follows, resulting in a bonus payout of 102.25% of target:
+The 2015 STIP performance and payout results for Messrs.
+Jones, Wolking, Moore, Sandgren and Knight were as follows, resulting in a bonus payout of 105.463% of target:

-STIP Target 2014 Results Nearest Payout Ranges Performance Level Weight Percentage Performance Factor
+STIP Target 2015 Results Performance Level Weight Percentage Performance Factor Net Income (1) \$121,000,000 \$120,269,717 98.491% 60% 59.095% 4 th Quarter Efficiency Ratio (1) 63.00% 63.23% 95.473% 25% 23.868% Net Charge Offs % .25% -0.02% 150.00% 15% 22.500% Total Percentage Earned 105.463%

-Net Income \$95,001,000 \$95,286,000 \$96,901,000 105% \$95,001,000 100% \$93,101,000 95% 100% 70% 70.00%

-Efficiency Ratio 64.50% 67.3% 65% 15% 9.75%

-Net Charge Offs % .25% 0.04% 150% 15% 22.50%

-Total Percentage Earned 102.25%